Uxbridge F.C.: Restart

-After two years and with all debt to creditors repaid, the club was restarted in August 1902.
+After much fund raising in the local community by 19 April 1902 Uxbridge's debt stood at £27.
+By this time each creditor had been paid 10s in the £.
+After a final push for donations the club was cleared of its debts.
+On 16 August 1902 a letter to the editor of the Middlesex & Buckinghamshire Advertiser written by Hon.
+Sec.
+A. H. Murray announced that the committee of the club 'having at last freed themselves from all the outstanding liabilities, have decided to make another attempt to run a football team for Uxbridge.'
+On 21 August 1902 a special general meeting was held at the George Hotel in Uxbridge to restart the club.
 The first game took place at Colne Farm on 13 September 1902 with a friendly against Yiewsley watched by 100 spectators which ended with a 5–2 win.
 Uxbridge joined the West Middlesex League and finished the 1902–3 season as runners-up to Hounslow.
-In the 1904–5 season they moved grounds to Hillingdon House Park opening the season there on 3 September 1904 with a 7–1 win against Middlesex Wanderers.
-In this season they joined the new Great Western Suburban League and remained there until The Great War.
+In the 1904–5 season, they moved grounds to Hillingdon House Park opening the season there on 3 September 1904 with a 7–1 win against Middlesex Wanderers.
+In this season, they joined the new Great Western Suburban League and remained there until The Great War.
 Their best league finish was as runners-up to Brentford Reserves in the 1910–11 season.
-During this time Uxbridge won the Middlesex Charity Cup twice.
-On 18 April 1908 they won the trophy for the first time by defeating Shepherd's Bush 2–0 in a replay at Southall watched by 600-700 spectators.
-Having been finalists in the 1908–09 and 1910–11 seasons they would win the competition again in the 1912–13 season defeating Hampstead Town 2–1 at Staines on 12 April 1913.
+During this time, Uxbridge won the Middlesex Charity Cup twice.
+On 18 April 1908, they won the trophy for the first time by defeating Shepherd's Bush 2–0 in a replay at Southall watched by 600-700 spectators.
+Having been finalists in the 1908–09 and 1910–11 seasons, they would win the competition again in the 1912–13 season defeating Hampstead Town 2–1 at Staines on 12 April 1913.